-In-System Programming (ISP)

-With the implementation of the User Space (FM0) and the Boot Space (FM1) in Flash technology the AT89C51CC03 allows the system engineer the development of applications with a very high level of flexibility.
-This flexibility is based on the possibility to alter the customer program at any stages of a product's life:

-- Before assembly the 1st personalization of the product by programming in the FM0 and if needed also a customized Boot loader in the FM1.
-Atmel provide also a standard Boot loader by default UART or CAN. - After assembling on the PCB in its final embedded position by serial mode via the CAN bus or UART.

-This In-System Programming (ISP) allows code modification over the total lifetime of the product.

-Besides the default Boot loader Atmel provide to the customer also all the needed Application-Programming-Interfaces (API) which are needed for the ISP.
+In-System Programming (ISP) With the implementation of the User Space (FM0) and the Boot Space (FM1) in Flash technology the T89C51CC01 allows the system engineer the development of applications with a very high level of flexibility.
+This flexibility is based on the possibility to alter the customer program at any stages of a product's life: Before mounting the chip on the PCB, FM0 Flash can be programmed with the application and a FM1 is always are programmed by Atms with a bestleader (chip) application code.
+FM1 is always pre programmed by Atmel with a bootloader (chip can be ordered with CAN bootloader or UART bootloader).
+(1) Once the chip is mounted on the PCB, it can be programmed by serial mode via the CAN bus or UART.
+Note: 1.
+The user can also program his own bootloader in FM1.
+This In-System-Programming (ISP) allows code modification over the total lifetime of the product.
+Besides the default Boot loader Atmel provide to the customer also all the needed Appli- cation-Programming-Interfaces (API) which are needed for the ISP.
 The API are located also in the Boot memory.

-This allow the customer to have a full use of the 64-Kbyte user memory.

-Flash Programming and Erasure

-There are three methods of programming the Flash memory:

-- The Atmel bootloader located in FM1 is activated by the application.
+This allow the customer to have a full use of the 32-Kbyte user memory.
+Flash Programming and There are three methods of programming the Flash memory: Erasure The Atmel bootloader located in FM1 is activated by the application.
 Low level API routines (located in FM1)will be used to program FM0.
-The interface used for serial downloading to FM0 is the UART or the CAN.
-API can be called also by the user's bootloader located in FM0 at [SBV]00h. - A further method exists in activating the Atmel boot loader by hardware activation. - The FM0 can be programmed also by the parallel mode using a programmer.
+The interface used for seria downloading to FM0 is the UART or the CAN.
+API can be called also by the user's bootloader located in FM0 at [SBV]00h.
+A further method exists in activating the Atmel boot loader by hardware activation.
+See Section "Hardware Security Byte".
+The EMO can be programmed also by the parallel mode using a programmer

+• The FM0 can be programmed also by the parallel mode using a programmer.

-Figure 29.
+Figure 25.
 Flash Memory Mapping